rikdata/goRrest/README.md

 ## How to use
-Download the application.
+Download the application (including SQLite database @ https://github.com/rikdata/goRrest/tree/main/windows/assets/db).

 Unzip all the files.
-Change your EBS Database details in config.json file
+Change your EBS Database details in the config.json file.

 Start the server.

 Update the EBS_PROD instance of your client application (Desktop/Mobile).

-Log in to the application using default username and password: admin/admin.
+Log in to the application using the default username and password: admin/admin.

 Read the documentation @ http://docs.rikdata.com and JavaDocs @ https://docs.rikdata.com/docs/javadocs/